 Joey Reilman, the University of Tennessee record holder in the 200 freestyle and 100 backstroke, joined Jim Henry’s staff as an assistant coach in June of 2022.
 Reilman spent the 2021-22 season as a volunteer assistant coach for Tennessee.
-He enters his fourth season with Yale in 2025-26.
+He enters his fifth season with Yale in 2026-27.

 In his season on Tennessee’s staff, the Vols’ women’s team captured the SEC championship while the men were runners up.
 Reilman worked primarily with the middle distance and backstroke groups.